sonscrying/milk_chocolate__ML_challenge/README.md

 ## Format required for input and output
 Present your solution in a Jupyter notebook, and publish it either to either Github or Google Collab.

-## Submission
-Email your solutions along with a copy letter and resume to tim@milkchoc.com.au